-The inaugural Pinehurst Concours d’Elegance will be an experience for lovers of automobiles, motorcycles, history, design and more.
+The Pinehurst Concours d’Elegance is an experience for lovers of automobiles, motorcycles, history, design and more.

 But what is a Concours d’Elegance?